ljdursi/computecanadian/discussion-paper/04_principles.md

 of this skill and expertise to provide researchers the most important added support, and retains these experts by providing meaningful opportunities to contribute to research.

+**Proposal: Services offered elsewhere, such as having staff participate more closely in research, should be investigated.**

 We can look to a variety of international organizations for examples of successful service offerings.
 Examples include XSEDE’s extended